Side Menu In Ionic 4

 Explanation:

-to navigate to the specific page when clicking on it.
+Then, we use ngFor to loop inside the array navigate and we use the attribute url to navigate to the specific page when clicking on it.

-is used to open and close the side menu, therefore when you click on a menu item, it will close the side menu automatically.
+Note: ion-menu-toggle is used to open and close the side menu, therefore when you click on a menu item, it will close the side menu automatically.

 After we create the side menu in the root component, we need to be able to open/close it in each page.
-To be able to do that we need to use the component ion-menu-button
+To be able to do that we need to use the component ion-menu-button in the html of each page, that will create an icon and functionality to open a menu on a page.

-Example, in the home.page.html
+Example, in the home.page.html:

 1